-As you begin the home buying process, one of the questions your real estate agent will ask is, “What are you looking for in a home?”
+If you’re looking to buy a house, finding the perfect one for you and your family can be tricky.
+There are so many different factors to consider that you might have to compromise on some things.
+But, as you begin the home buying process, one of the questions your real estate agent will ask is, “What are you looking for in a home?”
 It seems like a simple enough question, but there are many variables to consider.
-Knowing what to look for when buying a house, allows you to narrow down your house search.
+Knowing what to look for when buying a house allows you to narrow down your house search.
 It will save you valuable time and help you find the right house for you and your family.
 The best exercise is to download the Homes for Heroes home buying checklist and follow this 3 step process.

 Step 1: Picture Your Dream Home

 The first step in determining what you want in a house is to picture your dream home.
 Whether it’s marble countertops, a huge backyard, a finished basement or a large master suite, list everything you want in a home.
-It’s OK to go big.
-Even if you fully understand it will never happen, get it all out of your system.
-The main reason to dream big is you may find some of the features on the dream house wish list are actually doable as you go through your house search.
+It’s OK to go big, even if you think it might be unrealistic or unattainable.
+The main reason to list ALL your wants is that you may find some of the features on the wish list are actually in your price range or other search criteria as you go through your search.
 Plus, this is the best first step to take in the prioritization process.

 The point is to start with your ultimate wish list and then refine your list to something more feasible.
 As long as you remember your budget and don’t get carried away dreaming of multiple kitchen islands or backyard water slides, this exercise is a great first step in fine-tuning your home buying checklist.